Skip to content

 Annabel Heaslop

 Annabel qualified as an Occupational Therapist in 2005 after graduating from the University of Queensland, Australia.
-Since then she has primarily worked in paediatric Occupational Therapy both in Australia and the UK within a range of settings including acute, community and schools.
-She has worked within clinical and management roles and has been significantly involved in staff development and support.
-She has a particular interest in working with children within early years Occupational Therapy.
+She worked clinically in paediatric Occupational Therapy both in Australia and the UK within a range of settings including acute, community and schools.
+She worked within clinical and management roles and was significantly involved in staff development and support.
+Annabel has a particular interest in working with children within early years Occupational Therapy.

 Sophie Smith (4)